darren-owldoor/App-Builder---Marketplace/Downloads/owldoor-1060dde5-main/docs/ENV_SETUP.md

-vercel env add VITE_SUPABASE_PROJECT_ID vercel env add VITE_GOOGLE_MAPS_API_KEY vercel env add VITE_HCAPTCHA_SITE_KEY
+vercel env add VITE_SUPABASE_PROJECT_ID vercel env add VITE_GOOGLE_MAPS_API_KEY vercel env add VITE_HCAPTCHA_SITE_KEY vercel env add VITE_CLAUDABLE_URL vercel env add VITE_FRAPPE_URL vercel env add VITE_VERCEL_TOKEN
 ```

 Repeat the command for each value, providing the same string you placed in `.env.local`.
-Use Vercel’s “Preview” and “Production” environments if the values differ.
+Use Vercel's "Preview" and "Production" environments if the values differ.

+**Note:** For Vercel token, you can also configure it directly in the admin panel under "Vercel Sites" view.
+The token is stored securely in localStorage.

 ### Sync to Local